alexpermiakov/simple-react-notifications/README.md

 );
 ```

 Put the css below in your .css file.
-It completely up to us how we can add styles.
+It completely up to us the way we add styles.
 We can use styled-components or whatever we like.
 The notify() method will just render it.

 ```css
 .route-info {